Female Convict Scorpion: Jailhouse 41: Plot

-Nami Matsushima (Meiko Kaji) is being kept bound in a underground solitary confinement cell, where she fashions a shiv out of a spoon by holding it in her mouth and grinding it against the concrete floor.
+Nami Matsushima (Meiko Kaji) is being kept bound in an underground solitary confinement cell, where she fashions a shiv out of a spoon by holding it in her mouth and grinding it against the concrete floor.
 The prison's chief warden, Goda, is to be promoted to a higher post shortly.
 When an inspector visits the prison, Matsushima is brought out of confinement for one day.
 During the inspection, Matsushima attacks Goda and slices his face.
 The other prisoners start to riot, but it is quelled by the guards.

 The prisoners are punished by being sent to an intensive labour camp.
 Believing that Matsushima may inspire the other prisoners to revolt, Goda assigns four guards to publicly rape her.
 On the way back from the labour camp, Matsushima is in a van with six other prisoners, Azama (Eiko Yanami), Miyako, nicknamed "Chibi" (Kuniko Ishii), Noda (Hiroko Isayama), Oba (Kayoko Shiraishi), Oikawa (Yuki Aresa), and Yasugi (Yukie Kagawa).
 The other prisoners beat Matsushima bloody, knocking her unconscious.
 The guards are alerted that Matsushima is feared dead.
 When they stop the van to inspect, Matsushima strangles and kills one guard, and Oba and the other prisoners capture the other guard and blow up the van.
 When Goda sees the wreckage, he sends search parties after Matsushima.

 The prisoners escape to an abandoned hut near a village, where they decide to wait for nightfall and steal new clothes to escape in.
 Oba reveals her crime: when she found her husband cheating on her, she drowned her two-year-old son and killed her unborn baby by stabbing herself in the stomach.
 In the village, the prisoners find a mysterious old woman wielding a dagger.
 A surreal sequence follows in which a narrator reveals the crimes for which each prisoner was jailed - Oikawa for strangling her lover who was abusing her son, Azama for poisoning her married lover's wife, Yasugi, a prostitute, as an accessory when violence broke out amongst her jealous johns, Noda for committing arson against people she envied, and Chibi for killing her father in self-defense as he tried to rape her.
 The old woman gives Matsushima her knife before she dies; her body then turns into leaves and is blown away by the wind.

 Oikawa sneaks out of the hut and into her nearby family home, where she is reunited with her son, but finds two prison guards waiting for her.
 They offer to free her if she reveals the others' locations.
 Distraught, Oikawa leaves.
 One guard follows her while the other returns to Goda.
 Matsushima kills the guard following Oikawa.
 During the scuffle, Azama is shot in the stomach accidentally and dies shortly afterward.